web-platform-tests/wpt/fetch/http-cache/README.md

 * Some browser caches will behave differently when reloading / shift-reloading, despite the `cache mode` staying the same.

-* [cache-tests.fyi](https://cache-tests.fyi/) is yet another test suites of http caching which also includes Server/CDN implementation.
+* [cache-tests.fyi](https://cache-tests.fyi/) is another test suite of HTTP caching which also caters to server/CDN implementations.

 ## Test Format